|

 success.

-The Bookplate Society Newsletter, issued in A5 format, is now published half-yearly in June
+The Bookplate Society Newsletter, issued in A5 format, is now published half-yearly in July

-and December.
+and February.
 It contains news of meetings, books and magazines, details of new members and

 their bookplate interests, bookplate competitions, illustrations of members' bookplates and a